jmikkola/goic/README.md

     - Maybe I can tag BinaryOp with the discovered type
 - add instructions for float operations
 - Update how variables are loaded and saved
+- Update how the stack is pushed and popped

 milestone: usable floats